 As of 2016, a 23.9% improvement achieved towards the 2020 target of 30% reduction

 *Although predominantly AWAC bauxite residue storage areas, the results against targets does include non-AWAC bauxite storage at Alcoa's Pocos de Caldas refinery in Brazil

 Mercury is a naturally occurring element found in bauxite.
 Mercury concentrations vary along with bauxite quality and location, and this variability adds to the challenge of reducing emissions.
 Alcoa will continue to research technology and operational solutions to achieve AWAC’s strategic targets.
-In 2015, AWAC maintained intensity at 0.17 grams per metric ton of alumina produced (2014: 0.20 grams per tonne of alumina produced).
-Absolute mercury emissions decreased due to lower alumina production.
+In 2017, AWAC maintained intensity at 0.12 grams per metric ton of alumina produced.